GracyDinma/airbnb-clone-project/README.md

 4. Reviews: Post and manage reviews for properties.
 5. Payments: Handle payment transactions related to bookings.

+Relationship:
+A user can have many properties.
+A user can make one payment.

 Feature Breakdown

 1. User Management: Implement a secure system for user registration, authentication, and profile management.